yanagiba/swift-ast/README.md

 ## A Work In Progress

-The Swift Abstract Syntax Tree is still in early design and development.
+The Swift Abstract Syntax Tree is still in active development.
-Many features are incomplete or partially implemented.
-Some with technical limitations.
+Though many features are implemented, some with limitations.

-However, the framework of the project is set up already, so pull requests for new features, issues and comments for existing implementations are welcomed.
+Pull requests for new features, issues and comments for existing implementations are welcomed.

 Please also be advised that the Swift language is under rapid development, its syntax is not stable.
 So the details are subject to change in order to